On Risk and Time Pressure: When to Think and When to Do: Analysis

 Condition \eqref{eq:benchmark_condition} ensures (i) that absent time pressure, successful thinking delivers no better or worse solution than doing, and (ii) that there is no difference in the expected cost of obtaining a solution and of obtaining and converting progress.
 This assumption allows us to focus exclusively on the role of time pressure.
 The following proposition describes the optimal policy in this case.

 \begin{proposition} Suppose condition \eqref{eq:benchmark_condition} holds.
-The agent either works first on the thinking arm and eventually switches to the doing arm or works on the doing arm throughout.
+Either the agent works first on the thinking arm and eventually switches to the doing arm, or she works on the doing arm throughout.
 The agent starts with thinking if and only if the deadline $T$ is large enough such that a solution $\tau_3 \in (0,T]$ to

 exists.
 In this case, the agent switches to doing when the time remaining $\tau_3$ is equal to the smallest of the solutions. \end{proposition}

 The intuition behind \cref{prop:czero} is the following: If the deadline is close, even if progress arrives momentarily, then the time left to convert it is short.
 The payoff $V(\tau)$ vanishes fast in $\tau$.
 An arrival on the doing arm, instead, delivers a solution directly.
 As time runs out, the time pressure effect on the thinking arm trumps any fundamental uncertainty on the doing arm.
 The agent pulls the doing arm and throws a \emph{Hail Mary}.\footnote{ The term originates from American Football.
 In 1975, Dallas Cowboys quarterback Roger Staubach threw a 50-yard pass in the final seconds of a game, desperately hoping to make the game-winning touchdown.
 Staubach commented that while throwing the ball, he ``closed [his] eyes and said a Hail Mary''.
 Since then, throwing a Hail Mary has become synonymous with taking a risky action in desperation, often because time is nearly expired.}